What is Lupus?

 What are the symptoms?

-Lupus can often mimic the symptoms of other diseases such as rheumatoid arthritis and multiple sclerosis making it hard to diagnose.
+Lupus can often mimic the symptoms of other diseases such as rheumatoid arthritis

-Symptoms include extreme tiredness, joint and muscle pain, eye problems, depression, mouth ulcers, facial or other rashes (the "butterfly" rash), miscarriage, hair loss, anaemia and fever.
+Symptoms include extreme tiredness, joint and muscle pain, eye problems, depression,

 The only good news is that it is not contagious!